-Following up on a recent post entitled "Directing The Film of Your Nursing Career," I feel the need to drive home that it's crucial for nurses to internalize the fact that being behind the wheel of their careers is paramount.
+Nurses, it's crucial for us nursing professionals to internalize the fact that being behind the wheel of our careers is paramount.

 So many nurses I speak with feel constricted not only by the opinions of others, but also by the voices inside of their heads that tell them they're "less than" and unworthy.
 Whether these voices come from family, friends, colleagues, teachers, or the culture at large, your professional trajectory must be stamped with your imprimatur, your own self-generated sense of approval and self-worth.